What is Privilege Escalation in AWS?Recommendations to Prevent the Risk of Privilege Escalation on AWS

 Putting in place unauthorized account access in AWS implies possible data breaches, service failure, or money losses.

-Therefore, it is crucial for AWS users to implement robust security measures, such as regularly reviewing and updating IAM policies, adhering to the principle of least privilege, implementing multi-factor authentication (MFA), and monitoring and logging AWS API calls.
+Therefore, AWS users must implement robust security measures, such as regularly reviewing and updating IAM policies, adhering to the principle of least privilege, implementing multi-factor authentication (MFA), and monitoring and logging AWS API calls.

 How to Implement Least Privilege in AWS?